print this varietal

 Albarino

 Albarino…you’re a clever fellow who’s managed to stay hidden from the public eye for far too long.
 Your low key attitude and green attire has allowed you to discretely blend in with the lush surroundings of your coastal Iberian home.
 Alas you were finally spotted, perched high on a pergola above rows of crops on the family farm.
 Your recent arrival in North America has done little to sway your disposition.
-You remain the unassuming farmer -- a perfect match for Oregon.
-For the most part, the American public remains unaware of your presence as you do your thing well camouflaged amidst the Pacific Northwest mist.
+You remain the unassuming farmer -- a perfect match for Oregon and California.
+For the most part, but changing, the American public remains unaware of your presence as you do your thing well camouflaged amidst the Pacific mist.

 Appellations Growing Albarino Grapes